 Sometimes, the dates given from this scan can be off by a few days.
 For instance, a woman may think she is about 12 weeks and 3 days pregnant with a due date of August 10th and a conception date of November 17th, but her scan says she is about 13 weeks pregnant with a due date of August 6th with a conception date of November 13th.
 Does it change anything?
 Not at all.
 It just means that the measurements from the scan correspond to someone who is 13 weeks pregnant, and the dates are estimated based on that.

 Scans given early in pregnancy are known to be off a few days, but later on in the pregnancy, the scans tend to be right on target.
 The only time a scan would indicate you were further along in pregnancy during late pregnancy is when the baby is larger than expected, either due to genes or macrosomia (a condition where the baby grows to be large, sometimes due to gestational diabetes).

-Just like basing your due date from your last period is an estimate, an ultrasound scan gives fairly accurate estimates as well as to when your baby is due and when he or she was conceived.
+Just like basing your due date from your last period is an estimate, an ultrasound scan gives fairly accurate estimates about when your baby is due and when he or she was conceived.